coinbase/coinbase-wallet-sdk/README.md

 export const web3 = new Web3(ethereum as any)
 ```

-Walletlink will use an rpcUrl provided by Coinbase Wallet clients regardless of the rpcUrl passed into `makeWeb3Provider`
+Walletlink uses an rpcUrl provided by Coinbase Wallet clients regardless of the rpcUrl passed into `makeWeb3Provider`
 for whitelisted networks.
-Walletlink solely needs an rpcUrl to be provided by the dapp as a fallback.
+Walletlink needs an rpcUrl to be provided by the dapp as a fallback.

-For more information on using alternate networks, please see EIP-3085 and EIP-3326 section below.
+For more information on using alternate networks, please see the section on EIP-3085 and EIP-3326 below.

 ### Use EIP-1102 to obtain authorization and get Ethereum accounts